 - The VAT can only be reclaimed by the taxpayer.

 - A request for VAT refunds can be filed on the Federal Tax Authority website.

 - The authorities will take approximately 20 days to approve your claim if you are eligible for the refund.
 The taxpayer will receive the refund within 5 days from approval

 - The taxpayer must fulfil certain other conditions to be eligible for a refund, such as:

 - The taxpayer should have a business registered under VAT.

 - The VAT invoices must be presented to the authorities as a proof, for claiming a refund.

 - The taxpayer should claim for a refund within 6 months of the purchase.

 By appointing a VAT Consultant, the complex process of VAT gets simpler.
-Farahat & Co. provide its customers with various services related to VAT.
-They offer VAT consultations, if you own a commercial property in the UAE, they advise over issues such as filling of VAT and to claim the refund of the VAT.
+Farahat & Co. provides its customers with various services related to VAT.
+They offer VAT consultations, if you own a commercial property in the UAE, they advise over issues such as filling of VAT and claiming the refund of the VAT.
 They also offer VAT accounting that can help accurately file the returns of your business.